typedb/typedb-docs/12-comparisons/00-sql-and-graql.md

 ### Type Based Reasoning

 In Graql, we can create type hierarchies to increase the expressivity of our model.
-We cannot do this in SQL.
+Unlike in SQL, in Graql we have the capability to increase the expressivity of our model by creating a type hierarchy.
 For example, we can extend the Northwind dataset by adding non-profits, banks and pharmaceutical companies.
 Conceptually, this looks as follows:

 ![ER Diagram Example](../images/comparisons/type-hierarchy.png)